JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 The book teaches us the following about competition:

 > _Throughout the earlier ages of any world, competition is essential to progressive civilization.
 As the evolution of man progresses, co-operation becomes increasingly effective.
 In advanced civilizations co-operation is more efficient than competition.
 Early man is stimulated by competition.
-Early evolution is characterized by the survival of the biologically fit, but later civilizations are the better promoted by intelligent co-operation, understanding fraternity, and spiritual brotherhood_ [[UB 71:5.3](/en/The_Urantia_Book/71#p5_3)]
+Early evolution is characterized by the survival of the biologically fit, but later civilizations are the better promoted by intelligent co-operation, understanding fraternity, and spiritual brotherhood_ <a id="a329_499"></a>[[UB 71:5.3](/en/The_Urantia_Book/71#p5_3)]

 Step two of the plan is still at work.
 English, Spanish, and French speakers represent only IS% of the world in terms of language.
 We encounter extreme difficulties with the distribution in Russia.
 85% of the world has not yet been exposed to the teachings of _The Urantia Book_ and the launching has not yet even began.
 It is utopian to think that with only a total of 350,000 copies sold in very few countries, and with only a handful of translations completed, the teachings of _The Urantia Book_ are safe from being distorted or presented to the world in a way which is not in keeping with the intentions of the revelators.